My story so far...

 Hi, I’m Marina…

 And I’ll get straight to the point.
-I’ve been a CRPS II warrior for 12 years.
+I’ve been a CRPS (Complex Regional Pain Syndrome) Type II warrior for 14 years.

 I started off my chronic illness journey at the bottom of the barrel.
 Not only was my CRPS case one of the worst my doctor had ever seen.
 But I was left wheelchair bound, with no hope that I would ever walk again.